marcobaass/piece-of-cake/README.md

 - **Cupcake Power:**
   Placing a piece over 🧁 adds them to your stash.
   - You earn bonus points based on the number of 🧁 in your reserve when you surround a cherry piece.
+When you surround even more than one cherry at the same time, you get additional bonus points that may escalate youre score 🤡.
   - You can also spend a 🧁 to reroll for a new, random cake piece.
   - At the end of the game, any leftover 🧁 add even more bonus points to your final score.